For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 Course Requirements Checklist

-The student will participate in 4 Discussion Board Forums.
-Discussion boards are collaborative learning experiences.
+The student will participate in four (4) Discussions.
+Discussionsc are collaborative learning experiences.
 Therefore, the student will post an original thread of 400 words or more.
-Three additional sources beyond the course material (i.e., textbook, readings, and presentations) are required for the original thread.
-Then, the student must reply to at least 2 peers’ threads in 150 words or more.
-Two additional sources beyond the course material are required for each reply.
+Three (3) additional sources beyond the course material (i.e., textbook, readings, and presentations) are required for the original thread.
+Then, the student must reply to at least two (2) peers’ threads in 150 words or more.
+Two (2) additional sources beyond the course material are required for each reply.

-For Problem Papers 1 and 3, the student will write a 10-page response to a specific problem in cyber crime and digital forensics.
+For Problem Paper: Cybercrime Assignment and Problem Paper: Search Warrant Assignment, the student will write a 10-page response to a specific problem in cyber crime and digital forensics.
 The situation for the particular paper will be provided in the directions for this assignment.
 A response template will be provided to the student to reduce confusion as to what is required for the particular assignment.
 Each problem paper must utilize at least 6 significant, technical, scholarly, peer reviewed scholarly resources.
 The paper must follow current APA format.

-For Problem Paper 2 (the Biblical Worldview Problem Paper), the student will write a short essay that critically examines a particular workplace problem associated with cyber crime where a Biblical Worldview should be internalized and expressed in the life of the cyber crime professional.
-The paper should be at least 9 pages.
-The student must utilize at least 4 significant, technical, scholarly, peer-reviewed resources.
+For the Problem Paper: Biblical Worldview Assignment, the student will write an essay that critically examines a particular workplace problem associated with cyber crime where a Biblical Worldview should be internalized and expressed in the life of the cyber crime professional.
+The paper should be at least nine (9) pages.
+The student must utilize at least four (4) significant, technical, scholarly, peer-reviewed resources.
 The paper must properly follow current APA format.

-The student will have 3 tests during this course.
-Each open-book/open-notes test will be composed of 20 true/false, multiple-choice, fill-in-the-blank, and essay questions and will have a 1-hour time limit.
+The student will have three (3) quizzes during this course.
+Each open-book/open-notes quiz will be composed of 20 true/false, multiple-choice, and essay questions and will have a 1-hour time limit.